LangFIR: Discovering Sparse Language-Specific Features from Monolingual Data for Language Steering: Analysis of Language-Specific Features

 \subsection{Properties of Language-Specific Features}

-\textbf{Dominance of the top feature.} For all non-English languages, the rank-1 feature dominates in mean activation magnitude (Figure~\ref{llama:top_feature_activations}).
+\textbf{Dominance of the top feature.} For all non-English languages, the rank-1 feature dominates in mean activation magnitude, the average activation over target-language samples (Figure~\ref{llama:top_feature_activations}).
 English is the sole exception: its rank-1 feature activates at near-zero magnitude.

 \textbf{Language-selective activation.} Given the dominance of the top-ranked feature, we visualize the mean activation of each language's rank-1 feature across texts in all five languages in Figure~\ref{llama:ls_feature_activations_heatmap}.
 Each feature activates strongly only on its corresponding target language, with near-zero activation for all others.
 In contrast, features not identified as language-specific for any language activate broadly and uniformly across languages, with English showing a notably higher mean activation (Figure~\ref{llama:non_ls_feature_activations}).